 - The best part about this is you can take the plywood art with you whenever you move.
 So, it’s a not a dead investment.

 - Choose fabric or wallpapers in bright colors and vivid patterns.
 They will draw the eye to this piece while covering any other flaws a room may have.
+If you already have an old wallpaper, read here about how to cover it up without tearing it down.

 - You may choose a sari or a big piece of tapestry for this project, too.